Naman1997/simple-fcos-cluster/README.md

 ```
 terraform init -upgrade
+# You don't need to run the next command if you're using this repo for the 1st time
 # Only do this if you don't want to reuse the older coreos image existing in the current dir
-# You don't need to run this command if you're using this repo for the 1st time
 rm coreos.qcow2
 terraform plan
 # WARNING: The next command will override ~/.kube/config.
 Make a backup if needed.
 terraform apply --auto-approve
 ```

-### What does 'terraform apply' do?

-- Checks if the current dir already contains a file named `coreos.qcow2`
-- If the file is not found, then it downloads the latest version of fcos
-- Converts the zipped image file to qcow2 and moves it to the Proxmox node
-- Creates a template using the qcow2 image
-- Copies your public key `~/.ssh/id_rsa.pub` to the Proxmox node
-- Creates ignition files with the system units and ssh keys injected for each VM to be created
-- Creates nodes using the ignition configurations and other parameters  specified in `terraform.tfvars`
-- Updates the haproxy configuration on a VM/raspberry pi
-- Deploys a k0s cluster when the nodes are ready.
-The latest version of k0s is used every time.
-- Replaces `~/.kube/config` with the new kubeconfig from k0sctl

 ## Using HAProxy as a Load Balancer